afsharim/afsharim.github.io/_news/announcement_3.md

 ---
 layout: post
-date: 2024-08-1 07:59:00-0400
+date: 2025-04-17 21:15:00-0400
 inline: true
 related_posts: false
 ---

-Excited to share that our paper **Towards Understanding Task-agnostic Debiasing Through the Lenses of Intrinsic Bias and Forgetfulness** is accepted in Findings of ACL 2024. 🎉
+Happy to announce that our paper **MRS at SemEval-2025 Task 11: A Hybrid Approach for Bridging the Gap in Text-Based Emotion Detection** will appear at the SemEval-2025 Workshop. 🎉